zxy1123/pythonProcessViewer/README.md

 You can chage xmlParser.py  to comform to your conf protocol.

-You can use cmd like "python main.py {your path to need showing file}"
+You can use cmd like "python main.py {your path to need showing file}" and python version is 3.4